terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/about.md

 ---

-## Account Settings – Enhancing Security, Access Control, and Compliance
+## Account Settings – Enhancing Security, Session Management, and Compliance

 All account settings applied by this deployable architecture can be customized through input parameters in the deployable architecture interface (DA).
 This includes options for session timeout values, trusted profile names, and context-based restrictions (CBR) configuration.
 For more details on the folliung topics see the IBM Cloud documentation: